kiwi0fruit/open-fonts/libertinus/README.md

 As a solution:

-Adapt GFS Porson (OFL) and MathJax Computer Modern (Apache License v.2) - use Porson's "curls".
+Adapt GFS Porson (OFL) and MathJax Computer Modern (OFL) - use Porson's "curls".
 CM Greek lowercase letters look ideal for math (also worth taking regular and italic Υ and Ω from CM).
 But I think it's better to stick closer to GFS Porson design to have a distinct look from CM (but it's a harder way).

 I also suggest to fix:
 * regular μ, ν, γ - adapt from [Noto Serif](https://fonts.google.com/specimen/Noto+Serif)/Droid Serif (Apache License v.2),